COVID-19 drives demand for improved IPMI offerings

-These alone can give expats, and their family members, access to a whole host of medical services regardless of location or limitations.
+These alone can give expats and their family members access to a whole host of medical services regardless of location or limitations.
 For expats new to Latin America or their country of residence, telehealth may be a more appropriate solution for them if they are not familiar with the local healthcare system.

-Health and wellness become a priority
+Health and wellness have become a priority

 Learn more from Pacific Prime Latin America

-At Pacific Prime Latin America, our goal is to support expats and their families wherever they are in the region with comprehensive health insurance cover and offer insurance support during the ongoing pandemic and beyond.
+At Pacific Prime Latin America, our goal is to support expats and their families wherever they are in the region with comprehensive health insurance coverage and offer insurance support during the ongoing pandemic and beyond.